 - Not guaranteed to transfer.
 See (Pre-)Review for Requirements below to understand how to get this type of transfer coursework evaluated.
 If you do not have the information needed to have a Pre-Review of your coursework, you will need to decide whether taking this coursework is worth it even without assurances that it will transfer.

-It is also important to review the red alert box at the top of the page for any additional information you may need.
+It is also important to review the yellow alert box at the top of the page for any additional information you may need.

 Step 1: Check the Database of Pre-Approved Courses